dataraptor/ToyScript/README.md

-ToyLang
+ToyScript
 ================
-A simple programming language
+A simple programming language along with an Interpreter

 Table of contents